itaior/tfname-cf/README.md

 ## Limitations
 There are some edge cases that might be missed, like MX record with more than 2 values.
-In order to over come those cases we created a summry file that will compare the records that were templated as terraform cloudflare resources and the actual records in the aws route53 zone.
+In order to over come those cases we created a summry file, named 'countRecords.txt', that will compare the records that were templated as terraform cloudflare resources with the actual records in the aws route53 zone.

 For example:
 ```